DiAL-e Conferences

 No Longer maintained

 EduTube is an educational video search platform launched in April 2008.
-The project aims to organize the best free online educational videos, and make them easily accessible.
+The project aims to organise the best free online educational videos and make them easily accessible.
 EduTube derives from a large multi-partner European Project